 What is the Working Principle of Alternator?

-Sometimes a question arises how does alternator operate to generate electricity.
+Sometimes a question arises how does an alternator operate to generate electricity?
 The working principle of an alternator is elementary.
 It is just like the basic working principle of a DC generator.
 It also depends upon Faraday’s law of the electromagnetic induction process.
-This says the current is induced in the conductor inside a magnetic field of Alternator when there is a relative motion between that conductor and magnetic field.
+This says the current is induced in the conductor inside a magnetic field of the Alternator when there is a relative motion between that conductor and magnetic field.

 All of the alternators work on the principle of the electromagnetic induction process.
-Every alternator operates on the same fundamental working principle of DC generator.
+Every alternator operates on the same fundamental working principle as a DC generator.
 The alternator also has the same armature winding and armature field winding as a DC generator.
 But there is one crucial difference between the two such as.

-In a DC generator, the armature winding is placed on the rotor to convert alternating voltage generated in the armature winding to a direct voltage at the rotating commutator.
+In a DC generator, the armature winding is placed on the rotor to convert the alternating voltage generated in the armature winding to a direct voltage at the rotating commutator.
 The field poles are placed on the stationary part of the Alternator.
 Because no commutator is required in an alternator, it is usually more convenient and advantageous to place the field winding on the rotating part (rotor) and armature winding on the stationary part (stator).